How we do it

 Then, the semi-finished product is transferred to another production line consisting of two types of bending lines.
-A manual production line, with CNC bending machines, for small quantities and tailor-made products, and another line that includes two robots, for the production of large quantities, which is based on a program created so that the machine places and folds the steel sheet in the desired mode.
+A manual production line, with CNC bending machines, for small quantities and tailor-made products.

 The technical drawing files are inserted into the machines by our specialized technicians and programmers, from our Product Development department.
 The CNC program machines from Finn-Power and ADIRA are a clear asset for the production, as they also allow customized solutions.
 Rapid reprogramming of machines, allows us flexibility and productivity, thus satisfying quickly and effectively our customers.